cap-js/docs/guides/messaging/event-mesh.md

 ### CAP Automatically Creates Queues and Subscriptions

 When you run the services with a bound instance of SAP Event Mesh as documented in a previous section, CAP messaging service implementations will automatically create a queue for each receiver process.
-The queue name is chosen automatically and the receiver's subscriptions added.
+The queue name is chosen automatically and the receiver's subscriptions are added.

 ### Optional: Configure Queue Names